BITXUJI/pythonpractice/vidly/README.md

   - So we can create make our page movies/{movie_id} look better
   - some tricks in writing html fast: dl>(dt+dd)*3 in html mode (not django html )
 ### Raising 404 Errors
+- Explanation
   - movies.views.py :
     - from django.shortcuts import render, get_object_or_404
     - from django.http import HttpResponse, Http404
   - 'get_object_or_404' helps us easily raise 404 Errors